 Disclosures and legal compliance

-Under the WA government Common Use Agreement (CUA) CCYP engaged Braxford Consulting to provide internal audit services on the compulsory procurement compliance and also for its financial operations compliance.
+Under the WA Government Common Use Agreement, the Commissioner engaged William Buck to provide internal audit services on procurement and payments and leave entitlements.

-The management of risk and associated risk mitigation strategies continued to be a focus in 2018−19.
+The management of risk and associated risk mitigation strategies continued to be a focus in 2019−20.
 A formal review of any identified corporate risks (e.g. human resources, integrity and conduct, ICT governance including cyber security) is incorporated into the monthly Corporate Executive meeting agenda and in all templates for project management.
+The Corporate Risk Register is reviewed by Corporate Executive as a standing item on the agenda each quarter.

 A monthly financial management report is provided for endorsement at all Corporate Executive meetings.
 The Financial Management Manual is constantly reviewed and updated by the Commissioner’s Chief Finance Officer to ensure currency with legislative and policy changes.